Individual Health Insurance FAQs

-Individual plans are annual and dropping a plan could result in a tax penalty if you do not have other coverage, such as a group plan through an employer.
-If you do not have other coverage, you may not be able to repurchase a plan before open enrollment for the next plan year begins, unless the change is due to a qualifying event.
+You may cancel the policy/service agreement on the first of the month following our receipt of your written notice.
+However, dropping a plan could result in a tax penalty if you do not have other coverage, such as a group plan through an employer.
+If you do not have other coverage, you may not be able to repurchase a plan before Open Enrollment for the next plan year begins, unless the change is due to a qualifying life event.

-- Could I change my Cigna plan mid-year?
+- Can I change my Cigna health plan mid-year?

-A change in plans can only be made during the annual Open Enrollment Period, unless there is a qualifying life event:
+A change in health plans can only be made during the annual Open Enrollment Period, or during a Special Enrollment Period due to a qualifying life event: